kfatehi/js-simple-stacktrace/README.md

 ```
 require('simple-stacktrace')({
-  height: 4,
-  node_modules: false
+  root: require('path').resolve(__dirname, '..'),
 })
 ```

 ## options

+`root`: define where the root of your project lives if you want it to be stripped

 `height`: controls the maximum height of the stack trace. defaults to `6`

-`node_modules`: a `false` value hides any line that contains the string node_modules/ effectively hiding stack traces that occur outside your module. defaults to `true`
+`node_modules`: a `false` value hides any line that contains the string node_modules/ effectively hiding stack traces that occur outside your module. defaults to `false`